 - Pain in your mouth or throat that makes it hard to eat or drink

-- Rash that is not relieved by prescribed medicines
+- A new rash or a rash that is not relieved by prescribed medicines

 Sexual Problems and Reproduction Concerns

-- Breast feeding warning: Women should not breast feed during treatment because this drug could enter the breast milk and badly harm a breast feeding baby.
+- Breastfeeding warning: It is not known if this drug passes into breast milk.
+For this reason, women should not breast feed during treatment because this drug may enter the breast milk and cause harm to a breast feeding baby.